NVIDIA/NVFlare/docs/programming_guide/execution_api_type/client_api.rst

 (default) or FilePipe.

-When the training process involves either a single GPU or no GPUs, and the training script doesn't integrate third-party training systems, the in-process executor is preferable (when available).
+When the training process involves either a single GPU or no GPUs, and the training script doesn't integrate third-party training systems, the in-process executor is preferable (when available in 2.5.0).
 For scenarios involving multi-GPU training or the utilization of external training infrastructure, opting for the Launcher executor might be more suitable.